 Watch ships roll through the Panama Canal

 Leave the concrete jungle and early settlements behind.
 Soon, you’ll immerse yourself in lush vegetation along the way to the Miraflores Locks on the Panama Canal.
-This world-famous canal is the man-made wonder that put Panama City in the map.
+This world-famous canal is the man-made wonder that put Panama City on the map.
 It’s easiest to view the Panama Canal at the Miraflores Locks.
 They’re about 20 minutes away by car (barring heavy traffic) from Casco Viejo.

 Although it might not seem it at first glance, visiting the Panama Canal is an unforgettable experience.
 The canal is an engineering marvel on its own.
-And with the tropical scenery around it, it makes for the perfect escape from the urban life during your 1-day Panama City itinerary.
+And with the tropical scenery around it, it makes for the perfect escape from Panama City’s urban life.

 Chow down on a traditional Panamanian lunch in El Cangrejo